roelfie/dotfiles/bookkeeper/README.md

 ## Background job

-If you schedule the bookkeeper as a periodic background job, you don't have to worry about keeping the .dotfiles project up-to-date.
+If you schedule the bookkeeper as a periodic background job, you don't have to worry about keeping your system & your .dotfiles project up-to-date.
 Bookkeeper will do it for you and notify you when you need to take action.

 The recommended way of scheduling a job on macOS is using [launchd](https://en.wikipedia.org/wiki/Launchd).